What is the Code of Practice?

 This legislation places a duty on employers to ensure, as far as is reasonably practicable, that in the course of conducting their undertaking, employees and members of the public are not put at risk.

-The phrase &lsquoconducting their undertaking&rsquo also includes cleaning, maintenance and repair of the plant, machinery and buildings necessary for carrying on the business.
+The phrase 'conducting their undertaking' also includes cleaning, maintenance and repair of the plant, machinery and buildings necessary for carrying on the business.
 The employer cannot delegate responsibility for this duty.
 Therefore, in effect, you need to consider the consequences of the actions of contractors as well as your employees.

 You need to consider the cost and effectiveness of any precautions that you can take to minimise risk of harm.
 If a precaution is cheap, easy to take and is very effective, then it is reasonable to implement it even if the risk of harm is small.
 If the risk of harm is great, then more expensive precautions may be reasonable.